 In January 2012, Canada and Italy renewed the very popular bilateral Working-Holiday Program, a category of International Experience Canada's youth mobility initiative created for both students and non-students to experience another culture through travel and work.
 Young Canadians and Italians, between the age of 18 and 35 inclusive, are now entitled to spend up to twelve months in the other country, with a work permit valid for the first six months.
 The current quota is set at 1000 participants from each country per year, up from 600 in 2010.

-Italy is in the top-twenty list of top importers of Canadian cultural goods and the 8th most important source of cultural imports into Canada.
+Latest figures indicate that Italy is in the top-twenty list of importers of Canadian cultural goods and the 8th most important source of cultural imports into Canada.
 Canada has a permanent Pavilion at the Venice Biennale where a Canadian artist and architect (in alternate years) represent the country.

-The two governments are currently working on the ratification of new and amended bilateral agreements to promote enhanced bilateral contacts, travel and business and to facilitate official relations between the two governments.
-These bilateral instruments cover, among others, the areas of social security, mutual recognition of drivers’ licences and reciprocal employment.
+The two governments are currently working on new and amended bilateral agreements to promote enhanced bilateral contacts, travel and business and to facilitate official relations between the two governments.
+These bilateral instruments cover, among others, the areas of social security, and reciprocal employment.
 An updated extradition treaty entered into force on November 17, 2010.
 The new Convention on double taxation entered into force in 2011, and its provisions have retroactive effect as of January 1, 2011.
+The two countries are also working on developing a bilateral agreement that would allow for the mutual recognition of driver’s licences, in consultations with Canadian provinces and territories.
 There are two cultural agreements in force between Canada and Italy: one on film co-productions and one on cultural co-operation.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .